Fedcomp/any_sms/README.md

 To actually send sms you need *gem-provider* or your own simple class.

-At this moment i made ready to use implementation for only one sms service:
+Here's a list of my implementations for some sms services.

 <table>
   <tr>